OmairSaad/FlightAndSearchService/README.md

 ## Project Set Up
 - clone the project one your local
 - Execute `npm install` on the same path as of your root where the downloaded project
-- create a .env file in the root directory and add follwing environment variable
+- create a .env file in the root directory and add following environment variable
     - `PORT=3000`
-- Inside the src/config directory create a config.json file and add the following piece of json
+- Inside the `src/config` directory create a `config.json` file and add the following piece of json

 ```